DrPandemic/aigar.io/clients/javascript/README.md

 - `tick`: How many updates the game has gone through so far

+- `timeLeft`: How many seconds are left to the round

 - `players`: List of players (`Player` objects) in the game

 - `resources`: Resources in the game that can be collected to gain mass/points